 To rename music files from your iPod, select the files in File Explorer.
-Then, right-click on the files and select Mp3tag.
+Then right-click on the files and select Mp3tag.

-When the help system opens in your default browser, click Renaming files based on tags under Working with tags and file names.
+If you want to construct your own file name, you can use different format string placeholders available.
+Go to Help > Contents to get more info about them.
+After the manual opens in your browser, click Renaming files based on tags under Working with tags and file names.

 Use the same steps listed above to rename music files using Mp3tag on your Mac.

 Meanwhile, if you don’t like iTunes, check out the best music manager apps for iOS .